bow-simulation/virtualbow/README.md

 # License

-VirtualBow is released under the GNU General Public License v3.0.
+VirtualBow is released under the [PolyForm Noncommercial License 1.0.0](LICENSE.md) and is therefore free to use for non-commercial (e.g. personal or academic) purposes.